 Although Angkor and Phnom Penh are wonderful places to visit, it was exciting to explore the more remote corners of Cambodia on a recent visit.
 It really felt as if I’d got beneath the skin of this incredible and diverse country.

 Taking an elephant ride through the beautiful forested landscapes of Mondulkiri was a highlight for me as was kayaking through the deserted mangroves on the edge of the Cardamoms.

-However, my favourite place was the sleepy, coastal town of Kep.
+However, my favorite place was the sleepy, coastal town of Kep.
 Being a keen photographer, I loved the atmospheric, abandoned mansions which dot the town.
 An early start saw the fishermen still hauling in their daily catch for sale at the local crab market, which later offered some of the best seafood I have ever eaten.

 Find out more about tailor-made trips to Cambodia

 Book a vacation to Cambodia and experience one of Southeast Asia's more popular destinations with the most famous tourist highlight being the glorious jungle-tangled temples at Angkor.
 Other attractions include the post-colonial grandeur of Phnom Penh and the lovely beaches at Sihanoukville.

 Was this useful?